CSteigueber/coding-test-for-Teamleader/README.md

  * 16.01.2020 => First upload of the repository, as deadline was met
  * 15.01.2020 => Task was appointed

-# Time investment:

-This repository was created within 24 hours.

 # Running the program: